mitmadness/AssetBundleCompiler/README.md

 ### Changing Unity's executable path

-By default, _AssetBundleCompiler_ will try to find Unity's executable on the expected locations depending on your platform.
+By default, _AssetBundleCompiler_ will try to find Unity's executable on the expected locations.
+The library will look at the following paths:

-For example, if you use the official Debian package build of Unity, the library will use `/opt/Unity/Editor/Unity`.
+ - `/opt/Unity/Editor/Unity` – Debian / Ubuntu [with the official .deb package](https://forum.unity3d.com/threads/unity-on-linux-release-notes-and-known-issues.350256/)
+ - `/Applications/Unity/Unity.app/Contents/MacOS/Unity` – MacOS
+ - `C:\Program Files x86)\Unity\Editor\Unity.exe` – Windows, Unity x86
+ - `C:\Program Files\Unity\Editor\Unity.exe` – Windows, Unity x64

-If you have a custom installation of Unity on a "non-standard" path, you can tell _AssetBundleCompiler_ where to look:
+If you have a custom installation of Unity on a "non-standard" path (ie. you have multiple versions installed), you can tell _AssetBundleCompiler_ where to look:

 ```typescript
 import { setUnityPath } from '@mitm/assetbundlecompiler';